Nanga Custom Clipless Fountain Pen - in Grass/Blackberry Ebonite.

 GRADES of Ebonite...
 Their are various quality grades of ebonite.
 The Ebonite used here is one of the highest quality grades available that I purchased directly from the manufacturer in Germany.
 Lessor grades of ebonite usually come out of China, India or Japan.
 Buying direct allowed me to order colors I like, or that you usually wouldn't find elsewhere, such as the Grass & Blackberry I used here.
 Unfortunately though, it's also more expensive due to the minimum quantities and currency exchange. rates.

 Colors...
 The color used here is a mixture of three different colors.
 The manufacturer calls the two main colors Grass & Blackberry, which are shades of green and purple.
-Those two main colors are mixed with black in a pattern they call "Mottled".
-The combination of the colors and the mottled pattern remind me of peakcock feathers.
+Those two main colors are mixed with black in a pattern they call 'Mottled' (also referred to as '8-swirl' by some suppliers).
+The combination of the colors and the mottled pattern remind me of peacock feathers.
 Since the color is a bit on the darker side, it was hard to get photo's that I thought did justice to both the color and the pattern, but I think I was able to capture a fairly good representation.

 Other available colors...
 The manufacturer offers quite a variety of colors.
-They have a total of 17 solid base colors.
+They offer a total of 17 (solid) base colors.
 Then those 17 base colors are mixed with black and offered in two different patterns.
 The first is the mottled pattern (as was used on this pen), the second pattern is called marble.
 The mottled is also available in three colors (two base colors and black) which is what was used here.
-The two patterns look similar on the outside of the raw rod blanks, but on the ends the mottled pattern resembles a flower, while the marbled end pattern is circular.
-If you'd like to see samples of all the colors available, I created a webpage that you can view here: SEM EBONITE.
+The two patterns look similar on the outside of the raw rods, but the pattern on the end of the rods show the difference.
+On the ends the mottled, the pattern resembles a flower, while the end of the marbled is circular like a whirlpool.

 This Pens Specifications: